888 Veterans Highway, Suite 440

 Fax: (631) 715-7026

-Major Products: Conventional offset, waterless offset and duplicator inks.
+Major Products: Conventional offset, waterless offset, UV curable, heatset web, duplicator and wide format inkjet inks.

-Key Personnel: Joe Bendowski, CEO; John Sammis, president; John Bendowski, vice president; Ken Ferguson, technical director.
+Key Personnel: Joe Bendowski, CEO; John Sammis, president; John Bendowski, vice president; Ed Friesendorf, national lab and product manager.

 Number of Employees: 100.

-Operating Facilities: Headquarters and manufacturing in Islandia, NY, a central distribution center in Chicago and blending facilities in Miami, FL, and Los Angeles, CA.
+Operating Facilities: Headquarters in Hauppauge, NY, a central distribution and mixing center in Chicago and blending facilities in Miami, FL, and Los Angeles, CA.